discordjs/guide/guide/additional-info/rest-api.md

 ## Using node-fetch

-node-fetch is a lightweight module that brings the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), which is available in browsers to node.
-It is a promised based library.
-If you aren't already familiar with promises, you should read up on them [here](/additional-info/async-await.md).
+node-fetch is a lightweight, Promise-based module that brings the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), which is available in browsers, to node.
+If you aren't already familiar with Promises, you should read up on them [here](/additional-info/async-await.md).

-In this tutorial, we'll be making a bot with 2 API-based commands.
-The first will be using [random.cat](https://aws.random.cat), and the other will use [Urban Dictionary](https://www.urbandictionary.com).
+In this tutorial, we'll be making a bot with 2 API-based commands using the [random.cat](https://aws.random.cat) and [Urban Dictionary](https://www.urbandictionary.com) APIs.

 To require node-fetch, you'd do: